dyladan/dyladan.github.io/_posts/2023-05-04-exponential-histograms.md

 # OpenTelemetry and Prometheus

 Compatibility between OpenTelemetry and Prometheus is probably a topic large enough for its own post, and I may write that post, but for now it is enough to state that for all practical purposes, OpenTelemetry exponential histograms are 1:1 compatible with Prometheus native histograms.
 Scale calculations, bucket boundaries, error rates, zero buckets, etc are all the same.
 For more information, I recommend you watch this talk given by  Ruslan Vovalov and Ganesh Vernekar: [Using OpenTelemetry’s Exponential Histograms in Prometheus](https://www.youtube.com/watch?v=W2_TpDcess8)

+edit: Fix a typo in the scale factor and bucket calculations.
+Thanks [@pirgeo](https://github.com/pirgeo)!